How The Pieces Add Up: VONV Headed For $94

 About HOG

 Harley-Davidson, Inc. is the parent company of Harley-Davidson Motor Company and Harley-Davidson Financial Services.
-The Company operates through three segments: Harley-Davidson Motor Company (HDMC), LiveWire, and Harley-Davidson Financial Services (HDFS).
-The HDMC segment designs, manufactures and sells Harley-Davidson motorcycles.
-The HDMC segment also sells motorcycle parts, accessories, and apparel as well as licenses its trademarks.
-The HDMC segment conducts business on a global basis, with sales in the United States, Canada, Europe/Middle East/Africa, Asia Pacific, and Latin America.
-The LiveWire segment sells electric motorcycles, electric balance bikes for kids, parts and accessories and apparel in the United States and certain international markets.
+The Company's segments include Harley-Davidson Motor Company (HDMC), LiveWire, and Harley-Davidson Financial Services (HDFS).
+HDMC segment designs, manufactures and sells Harley-Davidson motorcycles.
+The HDMC also sells motorcycle parts, accessories, and apparel as well as licenses its trademarks.
+The HDMC conducts business on a global basis, with sales in the United States, Canada, Europe/Middle East/Africa (EMEA), Asia Pacific, and Latin America.
+The LiveWire segment sells electric motorcycles, electric balance bikes for kids, electric bikes, parts and accessories and apparel in the United States and certain international markets.
 The HDFS segment is engaged in the business of financing and servicing wholesale inventory receivables and retail consumer loans, primarily for the purchase of Harley-Davidson and LiveWire motorcycles.

 About the author